 • Negative self-esteem can affect an individual’s mental and emotional well-being, relationships, and career goals.

-• societal expectations can play a significant role in shaping an individual’s self-esteem, with pressure to conform to certain standards.
-Or norms.
+• societal expectations can play a significant role in shaping an individual’s self-esteem, with pressure to conform to certain standards or norms.

-• For many people, self-doubt and negative self-talk can be, overwhelming, leading to feelings of inadequacy and low self-esteem.
+• For many people, self-doubt and negative self-talk can be overwhelming, leading to feelings of inadequacy and low self-esteem.

 • Self-acceptance and self-compassion are essential for building resilience and overcoming negative self-esteem.